|Local name of school||Scoil Baile an Áird|

 Sport has always played a huge part in the history of the school.
 Since the formation of the South Limerick Primary Schools the school has participated with much success in Hurling, Gaelic Football and Ladies Football.

 In the early years, late 70’s, we combined with Lough Gur to make up a team.
-In 1953 a Herbertstown N.S team won the top division in the South Limerick in Hurling and Football – an amazing achievement for a 2 teacher school.
+From the 1980s up to recent times, Herbertstown NS have had many successes in Cumann na mBunscol competitions.
 Many pupils, boys and girls, were selected to play on the South Divisional teams.
 School teams had great success in Soccer competitions, Rounders.
 This tradition of participation in sport for boys and girls continues to the present day.

 Pupils, parents and staff will remember travelling on school tours, various nature outings, participating in school quizzes etc.